-The NISM institute federates the research activities of the chemistry and physics departments at the University of Namur.
-Research at the NISM institute focuses on various research topics in organic chemistry, physical chemistry, (nano)-materials chemistry, surface sciences, optics and photonics, solid state physics, both from a theoretical and an experimental point of view.
+The NISM institute brings together the research activities of the chemistry and physics departments at the University of Namur.
+Research at the NISM institute focuses on various topics in organic chemistry, physical chemistry, (nano)materials chemistry, surface science, optics and photonics, and solid-state physics, from both a theoretical and experimental perspective.

 Logo institut de recherche NISM

-Each cluster is represented by a permanent scientist and a non-permanent scientist who, together with the institute's president and vice-president, form the institute's executive committee.
+Each cluster is represented by a permanent scientist and a non-permanent scientist who, together with the institute's president and vice president, form the institute's executive committee.

 NISM research poles